than-sanchez/Your-Minecraft-Server-Website/README.md

 ## Copyright & Attribution

 This template is provided by Jhincraft Works and created by @flaredmoko.
-You're free to use this website template as long as credit is given to Jhincraft Works or @flaredmoko.
+You're free to use this website template as long as credit is given to Jhincraft Works or @than-sanchez.
 Even if you don't provide credit, I'd appreciate your support.

 Feel free to modify the template to suit your needs.
 Your creativity and customization are encouraged!